 The map details five concentric zones of compassion.
 The red zone, fairly contiguous with what used to be called the "first world," is Ground Zero for our sympathies.
 For disasters in Canada and the U.S. (but not, strangely enough, Alaska), Western and Central Europe, Israel, Japan and Australia (sorry, no New Zealanders!), we say: Que gran tragedia!

 The second circle of sympathy comprises most of Latin America (but not Venezuela, nor the Central American states), the part of Eastern Europe squeezed between Russia and the West, Egypt, South Africa, India, and South Korea.
 Something terrible goes down here, we can still bring ourselves to think: Ay no, qué triste.
 But if you're in a train wreck or plane crash in Russia, China, the Middle East, Venezuela, Cuba, or Central America, we shrug: Bueno, asi es la vida.
 No tears please, they make you look even poorer.

 There's worse depths our empathy can sink to.
 Dozens of miners trapped underground, an apartment building ablaze, a bomb going off in a market place — if that happens in the Guyanas, Mongolia, Central Asia, or the bits of that continent to the west or east of India, our reaction is: Wait a second, does that country even exist?
 But that's still better than our response to tragedy in most of Africa: Mneh.
-Or when will your Facebook profile start reflecting your concerns about that genocide now looming in Burundi?
+Or when will your Facebook profile start reflecting your concerns about that famine now looming in east Africa?

 Strange Maps #749